As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Shopify also charges additional transaction fees if you use a third-party payment provider, though Shopify Payments can help you avoid these fees.

-Shopify’s plans tend to be more expensive, especially for businesses just starting.
+Shopify’s plans tend to be more expensive, especially for new businesses.

 3. Features: Ecwid vs Shopify